SP1029/Automation-Time/README.md

 - To skip the process of login etc., I used to open the Chrome Browser with my profile already loaded in Chrome

 - Although the API also has several other benefits, this also wasn't a bad option
-## IRCTC
+## Train Ticket Booking

-- For those who use IRCTC for ticket booking, I am sure you know how uncertain we are about getting a confirmed ticket when booking a Tatkal ticket.
+- For those who use websites for ticket booking, I am sure you would know how uncertain we are about getting a confirmed ticket when booking a Tatkal ticket.

 - While trying to automate this, I got stuck at one point where  Captcha was required to log in.
 Then Pytesseract, an OCR Library in Python, came to the rescue.
-Since the Captcha used in IRCTC is just an image of letters, so using this, I was successfully able to decode it.
+Since the Captcha used on the website was simply an image of letters, so using this, I was successfully able to decode it.

 - Till now, I have written the code to log in, enter the journey details and search for trains.